sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 }
 ```

-Not how we're using `untrack` to avoid rerunning all load functions on any URL change because of accessing `url.pathname`.
+Note how we're using `untrack` to avoid rerunning all load functions on any URL change because of accessing `url.pathname`.

 ## Shared hooks